pranavrao1/AutomatedAILawnmower/README.md

     1. scan()
 3. else // move
     1. move max number of the steps possible where in current direction.
 (This probably needs some improvement)
-        1. Ignore puppies, if found in current turn.
+        1. Do not ignore puppies only if found in current turn.
     2. On the new spot,
         1. if surrounded by any green
             1. pick a green square randomly as direction.